SouthFACT/landsatfact-sql/functions.md

 update_user_aoi_by_county(
     nid text,
     county_geoid integer)
-  RETURNS void
+  RETURNS boolean
 ```
 **requires**
 * nid text node_id for the custom request or subscription.
 * county_geoid integer County geoid for inserting geometry.

 **returns**

-* Not Available for this type of function.
+* True if succeeds and false if fails

 **Example:**